f5devcentral/f5-agility-labs-firewall/docs/class2/module1/lab6.rst

 |image56|

 ..
-NOTE:: This application is not accessible because the ”Host header contains IP address” and “Block” options in the HTTP security policy are selected.
+ATTENTION:: This application should not be accessible because the ”Host header contains IP address” and “Block” options in the HTTP security policy are selected.

 Open a new web browser tab and access the virtual server.